nisrulz/android-tips-tricks/Readme.md

   > Hit `Ctrl+C` to exit/stop recording
   >
   > Recorded video file is saved at the location mentioned in the command on the device itself.

++ Use Dao inheritance to reduce the amount of boilerplate code [[Ref Link](https://gist.github.com/florina-muntenescu/1c78858f286d196d545c038a71a3e864)]

++ Instead of using `getActivity()` in fragment, keep a habit of getting context from `onAttach()`. [[Ref Link](https://twitter.com/ravi_rupareliya/status/920881340245073920)]

++ Avoid setting a background in every view/fragment as it likely causes overdraw. [[Ref Link](https://twitter.com/molsjeroen/status/923543967978881025)]

++ `View.getWidth() = 0?` That's because your view hasn't been layout yet, use globallayoutListener to know layout done. [[Ref Link](https://twitter.com/molsjeroen/status/923542864877047808)]

++ Android never kills activities, it only kills processes.
+When low memory the lowest priority ranked will be killed.[[Ref Link](https://twitter.com/molsjeroen/status/923510846696951809)]

++ [Use `.([filename].java:[line])` in your log statements to make them clickable in Android Studio and Intellij IDEA.](https://medium.com/@tauno/android-studio-pro-tip-go-to-source-from-logcat-output-f13bf46411b5)

++ Use `-whyareyoukeeping class com.jeroenmols.MyClass` to figure out why certain a class wasn't removed.[[Ref Link](https://twitter.com/molsjeroen/status/905713748173881345)]

 + Use certificate pinning to resist impersonation by attackers using mis-issued or otherwise fraudulent certificates, when making requests from your app. [[Ref Link](https://dev.to/mplacona/certificate-pinning-in-android)]